Nomad Gateways

 - Copy the token that is generated.
 This token is used in later steps.

-Create a gateway on Nomad
+Create a node on Nomad

 Use the Nomad CLI